Blazored/Toast/README.md

 ### Remove Toasts When Navigating
 If you wish to clear any visible toasts when the user navigates to a new page you can enable the `RemoveToastsOnNavigation` parameter.
 Setting this to true will remove any visible toasts whenever the `LocationChanged` event fires.

+### Limiting number of toasts shown at once
+If you want to limit the number of toasts displayed at any given time, you can set the `MaxToastCount` parameter.
+For example, if the value is set to *3* only three toast instances will be displayed.
+Any additional toasts that are triggered will be held in a queue and will be displayed as older toasts time out.

 ### Custom Component
 You can call the `ShowToast` method passing the type of component you want the toast to display.